-Child support is generally ordered by the court in situations in which a child lives with one but not both parents.
-The non-custodial parent, or the parent with whom the child does not live, is responsible for contributing a certain portion of his or her income, based on state child support guidelines, to help support the child, even if the custodial parent has income of his or her own.
+Child support is generally ordered by the court in situations where a child lives with one but not both parents.
+The noncustodial parent, or the parent with whom the child does not live, is responsible for contributing a certain portion of his or her income, based on state child support guidelines, to help support the child, even if the custodial parent has income of his or her own.

-Custody and visitation issues can arise when parents are divorced or separated, when the parents have never been married, or when some type of reproductive technology, such as surrogate motherhood or sperm and egg donation cases, complicates the issues even further.
-Courts generally apply a "best interests of the child" standard when determining to whom custody should be awarded.
+Custody and visitation issues can arise when parents are divorced or separated, when the parents have never been married, or when some type of reproductive technology such as surrogate motherhood or sperm and egg donation cases, complicate the issues even further.
+Courts generally apply a “best interests of the child” standard when determining to whom custody should be awarded.